COVID-19 Results Direct

 to patients via SMS.
 This means patients tested for COVID-19 at public hospitals or COVID-19 fever clinics can get their results faster.

-Delivering negative results faster to patients means we can help allay the distress and anxiety that comes with waiting for your result.
+Delivering negative results faster to patients means we can help to reduce the distress and anxiety that comes with waiting for your result.
 It has also reduced the high number of calls handled by staff in our labs and in hospitals, allowing them to return to critical roles.

 Access your results through Service NSW

-We are now working with Service NSW to deliver automated results notification through the Service NSW app.
+We are also working with Service NSW to deliver automated results notification through the Service NSW app.
 This provides patients with additional choice in how they receive their results.
-This will be rolled out across the state in the coming weeks.

 How to register